ManageIQ/kubeclient/README.md

 ```

 #### Get all entities of all types : all_entities
-Returns a hash with 10 keys (node, secret, service, pod, replication_controller, namespace, resource_quota, limit_range, endpoint and event).
+Returns a hash with 12 keys (node, secret, service, pod, replication_controller, namespace, resource_quota, limit_range, endpoint, event, persistent_volume and persistent_volume_claim).
 Each key points to an EntityList of same type.

 This method is a convenience method instead of calling each entity's get method separately.